EconomyLens.com

 Related

 Valued at 900 million euros ($965 million at the time, equivalent now to $1.1 billion), the sale came as the commission moved to shrink its office space by a quarter, with more staff working from home since the Covid pandemic.
-Searches were carried out at commission premises early on Thursday, a source close to the investigation confirmed, reflecting a report by the Financial Times.
+Searches were carried out at commission premises early on Thursday, a source close to the investigation told AFP, confirming a report by the Financial Times.

 The European Public Prosecutor’s Office (EPPO) confirmed only that it was “conducting evidence-collecting activities in an ongoing investigation” involving the commission.
-The commission stated that it was “committed to transparency and accountability” and will cooperate fully with EPPO and the competent Belgian authorities on this issue.
+The commission said it was “committed to transparency and accountability and will cooperate fully with EPPO and the competent Belgian authorities on this issue.”

-The properties in question were acquired by a Belgian sovereign wealth fund, which planned to renovate them to make them more sustainable and put them back on the market as businesses and housing.
-Brussels aims to transform the European Quarter, where most EU institutions are located, to create a more people-friendly environment.
-For the commission, the sale aligned with its goal of occupying fewer, more energy-efficient buildings, reflecting its declining need for office space post-pandemic.
+The properties in question were acquired by a Belgian sovereign wealth fund, which planned to renovate them so they are more sustainable and put them back on the market as businesses and housing.
+Brussels wants to transform the European Quarter, where most EU institutions are located, so that it becomes more people-friendly.

 © 2024 AFP